terryluan12/Inventro/README.md

 ## Development Guide
 Local development is quite simple thanks to the magic of Docker and Docker Compose!
+Inventro uses the compose.dev.yaml configuration, which includes:
+* A PostgreSQL container (based on the `postgres:15` image)
+* An application container built from a custom Dockerfile (based on the `python:3.11-slim` image)

+The application container mounts the project directory, allowing the app to automatically reload when local files change.
+On startup, the app also seeds the database with default data.

 ### Prerequisites
 - Git